Explains how contact tracing is being used to control the spread of coronavirus.

 In the case of younger under 16s it will be the parent, guardian or other responsible adult who will be notified about a child’s requirement to self-isolate.
 In those cases the parent, guardian or responsible adult is required to take all reasonable measures to ensure that the child complies with the requirement to self-isolate.
 In the rare circumstances where a parent, guardian or responsible adult is notified about a young person aged 16 or 17, this requirement to take all reasonable measures to ensure that the young person self-isolates will apply.

 If you’re a confirmed contact:

 You’ll only be called when it’s been confirmed that you have had close contact with someone who has coronavirus.
-This means you would be at increased risk of catching the disease and passing it on to others so we need to work together to keep Wales safe.
+This means you would be at increased risk of catching the disease and passing it on to others.

 In Wales, contact tracing is about protecting your health and the health of others.

-- You’ll be asked to monitor your symptoms so that you get tested as soon as possible if needed.
-You’ll only be advised to take a test if you’re displaying symptoms.
-Testing while asymptomatic can generate false negatives and is therefore not recommended.
+- You’ll be asked to monitor whether you develop any symptoms so that you get tested as soon as possible.
+You’ll only have to take a test if you’re displaying symptoms.
+Testing while you’re not displaying symptoms (asymptomatic) can generate false negatives and isn’t recommended.

-The NHS Wales Test, Trace, Protect service is there to support you through the process, particularly if you are vulnerable or if you have concerns about self-isolation.
+The NHS Wales Test, Trace, Protect service is there to support you through the process, particularly if you’re vulnerable or if you have concerns about self-isolation.